-In March 2005, the Emerging Issues Task Force ("EITF") reached a tentative conclusion on EITF Issue No. 04-05 ("EITF 04-05"), which provides a new framework for addressing when a general partner in a limited partnership controls the partnership.
-The EITF directed the FASB staff to seek public comment on the impact of EITF 04-05, which will then be considered by the EITF in reaching its final consensus.
-Depending on the EITF's determinations, the Company's Affiliates may be required to consolidate certain investment partnerships in which they hold a general partner interest.
+On June 29, 2005, the FASB ratified the Emerging Issues Task Force's ("EITF") consensus on EITF Issue No. 04-05 ("EITF 04-05"), which provides a new framework for addressing when a general partner in a limited partnership controls the partnership.
+While the Company is currently assessing the impact of this consensus, certain of the Company's Affiliates may be required to consolidate certain investment partnerships in which they hold a general partnership interest.
+EITF 04-05 will apply immediately to any newly formed limited partnerships, any pre-existing limited partnerships that modify their partnership agreements after June 29, 2005, and to all other limited partnerships beginning January 1, 2006.

-15. Subsequent Event
+14. Subsequent Events